Slayer366/darkos-rg351p/README.md

 This version of dArkOS for the RG351P and RG351M uses [dArkOS4Clone](https://github.com/lcdyk0517/arkos4clone) as its base.

-See the [dArkOS Wiki](https://github.com/christianhaitian/dArkOS/wiki) for officially supported devices.
+See Christian's [dArkOS Wiki](https://github.com/christianhaitian/dArkOS/wiki) for officially supported devices.